Brightspace ePortfolio vs. Mahara

 There are multiple ways that reflections can be used and brought into the ePortfolio.

-- When you upload content into Brightspace, you always have the option to enable student to reflect on this particular item in the ePortfolio.
-Students can click on the following button to reflect on this piece of content in the ePortfolio:
+When you upload content into your Brightspace module/unit, you always have the option to enable students to reflect on this particular item in the ePortfolio.
+Students can click on the "Reflect in ePortfolio" button to reflect on this piece of content in the ePortfolio:

 The reflection will contain a tag with the name of the content item students reflected on.